 Here you will find support on a range of topics from social media security, cyber bullying, child sexual exploitation and online fraud.

-- Internet safety and cyber bullying are being brought into the spotlight for youngsters as an educational theatre show tours 23 primary schools in the Chesterfield area.
+- Internet safety and cyber bullying are being brought into the spotlight for youngsters as an educational theatre show has reached more than 1,300 pupils in the Derbyshire Dales.

 Get Safe Online